 Pros and cons of electric cars

-Electric vehicles have come a long way in the last few years — and have much more room for improvement.
-Consider the following benefits and drawbacks.
+Electric vehicles have come a long way in the last few years, but still have much more room for improvement.
+In addition to the electric car facts already covered, consider the following benefits and drawbacks.

 - Lower maintenance costs: EVs do not have an engine that needs maintenance or oil replacement.
 And in the case of pure-electric vehicles, brake use is minimal due to the regenerative braking that automatically slows the car down when you let your foot off the accelerator.